Events In History

 Following the battle of Moutoa Island in 1864, Hipango pursued the retreating Pai Mārire (Hauhau) warriors.
 Fighting continued from fortified positions upriver near Hiruhārama

 In March 1860 war broke out between Europeans and Māori in Taranaki following a dispute over the sale of land at Waitara.
-It was the beginning of a series of conflicts that
+It was the beginning of a series of conflicts that would dog Taranaki for the next 21 years, claiming the lives of several hundred Maori and Europeans and leaving deep scars that persist to the present day.

 Page 2 – Pressure on Māori land